SEO Cluster

 Guide · 7 min

-How to use an AI analyst to draft a positioning brief without surrendering judgment, including the prompts, the inputs, and the parts you keep human
+How to use an AI analyst to draft a positioning brief that survives review, with the prompts, inputs, and edits that separate signal from slop

 For PMM · Blank page syndrome on positioning